 Easy Maple Sausage Breakfast Burritos

 If you can’t find the Sweet Potato Fries, you could definitely just use the Smart Classics Fries.
-I had a breakfast burrito once on a trip to San Francisco that featured a half sweet potato fries and half classic fries and have loved the combination ever since!
-I can’t wait to have them again when I go visit my friends Heidi and Cori in San Francisco again next month!
+I had a breakfast burrito once on a trip to San Francisco that featured a half sweet potato fries and half classic fries and have loved the combination ever since! !
 The sweet potato also adds a nice touch of sweetness that goes well with the blueberry compote and maple sausage.

 Put about 1/2 cup into a small tortilla, add some blueberry compote, and roll up to create your burrito.
 Dip in more blueberry compote or cover with syrup and enjoy.
 Refrigerate the rest of the breakfast hash and compote to enjoy for breakfast all week long!